worksofliam/IBMiCmd/README.md

 * Command entry
 * System bindings (a group of system commands to submit on one job - primarily for compiling) (Command Bindings)
 * Error listing for ILE compiles (read from the EVFEVENT file) (Error Listing)
 * Ability to convert fixed-format definitions and calculations to free-format.
-(Move the caret to the line you'd like to convert and press CTRL+F4)
+Move the caret to the line you'd like to convert and press CTRL+F4, or convert a whole file with CTRL+F5.

 ### Prerequisites